 What are our Top 5 Questions for potential tradesmen?

-(We’ll never forgot the bricklayers who did 2 site visits and who we were about to hire until they let slip that they came on the train.
-Which left us wondering how they were going to bring a cement mixer, angle grinder and other tools and pick up supplies whilst here.)
+- Do you drive?
+We’ll never forgot the bricklayers who did 2 site visits and who we were about to hire until they let slip that they came on the train.
+Which left us wondering how they were going to bring a cement mixer, angle grinder and other tools and pick up supplies whilst here.

-(If so this is highly suspicious and probably a way of dodging bad reviews when looking for new work as they simply use another company name.
-Also watch out for 5 star false paid for reviews left under by a fake profile).
+- Do you have more than one company - all doing the same kind of work?
+If so this is highly suspicious and probably a way of dodging bad reviews when looking for new work as they simply use another company name.
+Also watch out for 5 star false paid for reviews left under by a fake profile.

 Our customers have as usual provided their own gems for this article and here they are: